PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

    sudo gdebi patric-cli-1.024.deb

-When the install has completed, the PATRIC command line tools will be available for you to use.
+When the install has completed, the BV-BRC command line tools will be available for you to use.
 They are installed in the system binary directory ``/usr/bin`` which is accessible in your default environment.